Lehks/NostraUtils/README.md

 2. Call the command "make".
 This will build the project and place the output files in the folder "Build/bin/".

 ### Windows
-1. Open the file "Build/Nostra Utils.sln" using Visual Studio.
+1. Open the file "Build/NostraUtils.sln" using Visual Studio.
 2. In the toolbar at the top,choose "Release" as configuration.
 The default value is "Debug".
 3. In the solution explorer, right click the project "ALL_BUILD" and from the context menu select "Build".
 This will build the project and place the output files in the folder "Build/bin/".